LaunchCodeEducation/web-fundamentals/assignments/getting-started/README.md

     	new file:   index.html

     ```

-    Commit your changes, with an appropraite commit message:
+    Go ahead and commit your changes, with an appropriate commit message, describing what you have changed:

     ```
     $ git commit -m "Adding index.html"
     ```

-    Note that you'll be asked to authenticate with GitHub.
+    > Note that you'll be asked to authenticate with GitHub.
 If you get tired of this, you can [set up your computer and your GitHub account to use SSH keys](https://help.github.com/articles/generating-an-ssh-key/).

-    This commits your changes to your *local* Git repo.
-If you were to visit your repository page on GitHub, you would still see an empty repo.
+    If you

-1. **Push** Push your changes up to GitHub:
+1. **Push to GitHub.** The commit command will commit your changes to the *local* Git repo on your computer.
+Your local repo is now ahead of your remote repo (the one hosted on github.com) by 1 commit.
+At this point, if you go back and visit your repository page on GitHub, you will not yet see the new index.html file.
+In order to sync up your remote repo with your local one, push your local changes up to GitHub:

     ```
     $ git push origin master
     ```

-    You should read this command as: "Push all of my commits in the master branch to the origin repository".
-The name "origin" is typically used to refer to a *remote* Git repo, often on a platform such as GitHub or Bitbucket.
+    You should read this command as: "Push all of my commits to the 'origin' repository (on its master branch)".
+The name "origin" is typically used to refer to a remote Git repo, often on a platform such as GitHub or Bitbucket.

 1. **Submit via Vocareum** Now your code is up in GitHub.
 Time to submit it to Vocareum!
 Open Vocareum and navigate to the "My Work" view for the "Getting Started" assignment.
 From the Actions menu, select Connect Git and fill out the form appropriately.